Microsoft Visual C++

-Microsoft Visual C++ (MSVC) is a compiler for the C, C++ and C++/CX programming languages by Microsoft.
+Microsoft Visual C++ (MSVC) is a compiler for the C, C++, C++/CLI and C++/CX programming languages by Microsoft.
 MSVC is proprietary software; it was originally a standalone product but later became a part of Visual Studio and made available in both trialware and freeware forms.
 It features tools for developing and debugging C++ code, especially code written for the Windows API, DirectX and .NET.

 Many applications require redistributable Visual C++ runtime library packages to function correctly.
 These packages are frequently installed separately from the applications they support, enabling multiple applications to use the package with only a single installation.
 These Visual C++ redistributable and runtime packages are mostly installed for standard libraries that many applications use.

 History

 The predecessor to Visual C++ was called Microsoft C/C++.
 There was also a Microsoft QuickC 2.5 and a Microsoft QuickC for Windows 1.0.
 The Visual C++ compiler is still known as Microsoft C/C++ and as of the release of Visual C++ 2015 Update 2, is on version 14.0.23918.0.